PetterTech/blog/content/posts/2012-10-04-powershell-function-for-enabling-a-user-for-lync-and-configure-settings.md

 &nbsp;

 You may wonder why the Start-Sleep command is there.
-The reason is that my testing indicated that the function will work to fast for Active Directory if it isn&#8217;t there.
+The reason is that my testing indicated that the function will work to fast for Active Directory if it isn't there.
 During my testing I found that without the sleep the next command, Set-CsUser, will fail because the object cannot be found.
 Running the function again resultet in no errors.
 Therefore I tested adding a few seconds of sleep to prevent the Set-CsUser command (and the following commands) from failing.
 Depending on you environment you can decrease the seconds or even remove the sleep, but I found that 3 seconds was just a bit to short (sometimes it would fail, sometimes not) so I ended up with 4.

 I am kinda proud of the error handling in this function, given that I have never used error handling in Powershell before.
 But please let me know if there are improvements to be made or errors in my code.